This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 AI model that generated the answer

-This lets you see not only numerical data, but also the actual answer a user might get.
+This lets you see not only the numerical data, but also the actual answer a user could get.

-Example: if the model lists your brand in 2nd place but describes it in a very generic way, it might mean it’s worth filling in the brand data, expanding your content, or improving product information.
+Example: if the model lists your brand in 2nd place but describes it in a very generic way, it might mean it’s worth filling in the brand data, expanding the content or improving the product information.

 In the Sources section, you’ll see among other things: